mboudraa/perfly-vertx/README.md

 	brew update
 	brew install mosquitto

-In case you need to install Bourbon, the recommended way is via Homebrew:

-	gem install bourbon

 ### Configuration

 1. Launch an ```npm install``` and a ```bower install``` in the ```src/main/webapp``` folder:

 		cd src/main/webapp